ivy-llc/ivy/README.md

 <br clear="all" />

 ------------------------------------------------------------------------
-# Highlight:
+# Highlights

 Ivy is an open-source machine learning framework that enables you to:

-- 🔥 **Autotunes your model**: for optimal framework, compiler, and hardware selection.
+- 🔥 **Autotune your model**: for optimal framework, compiler, and hardware selection.
-- 💥 **Boosts model speed**:  by up to 3x.
+- 💥 **Boost model speed**:  by up to 3x.
-- 🔄 **Converts code code into any framework**: to use and build of top of any model, library, infrastructure or device by converting any code between frameworks.
+- 🔄 **Convert code code into any framework**: to use and build of top of any model, library, infrastructure or device by converting any code between frameworks.
 - ⚒️ **Write framework-agnostic code**: by letting you choose your preferred ML framework as a backend. to leverage all its benefits and tools